Increasing Survivor Access to Emergency Sexual Assault Kits

 Achieve 100% availability of sexual assault kits and nurses in our emergency rooms

-Achieve 100% of victims assisted on the FIRST visit to an emergency room
+Achieve 100% of survivors assisted on the FIRST visit to an emergency room

 Hospitals, federal and local governments, district attorney victim services teams, nonprofits providing referrals and hotline services victims, and of course, the victims, survivors, families, and loved ones of anyone who has suffered sexual assault.